 In the first place, this is a broad leftist culture associated with Marxism and historical materialism.
 The second movement can be denoted as post-Marxism in the broadest sense.
-In 1973 Daniel Bell wrote that, 'We have all become "post-Marxists," meaning that, 'yet the source of our interest in social change is necessarily Marx.'
-And anyone who wants to discuss the developmental prospects of the capitalist industrial society must proceed from Marx's predictions (Bell

-1973: 55, 56).
-He repeated this also twenty-five years later (see his preface to the Russian edition of the 'Coming of Industrial Society' [Bell 1999]).
+In 1973 Daniel Bell wrote that, 'We have all become "post-Marxists", meaning that, 'yet the source of our interest in social change is necessarily Marx'.
+And anyone who wants to discuss the developmental prospects of the capitalist industrial society must proceed from Marx's predictions (Bell 1973: 55, 56).
+He also repeated this 25 years later (see his preface to the Russian edition of the Coming of Industrial Society [Bell 1999]).
 However, half a century after these Bell's words the problems of development of capitalist society must be considered in many respects beyond Marx's and Engels's predictions since the society itself surpassed long ago the limits of industrial society while the socialist experiment has failed.
-But in this situation it is easy to recall that Marx and Engels also set a certain logics in the analysis of historical process which has been and remains attractive with its method-logy, approaches and problematics.
+But in this situation it is easy to recall that Marx and Engels also set a certain logics in the analysis of historical process which has been and remains attractive with its methodology, approaches and problematics.

-One should mark out the theorists who somehow apply methodology, fundamental categories and valuable approaches of historical materialisms but overcame its dogmatism and even diverged from orthodox system in order to create new concepts.
+One should mention the theorists who somehow apply methodology, fundamental categories and valuable approaches of historical materialisms but overcame its dogmatism and even diverged from orthodox system in order to create new concepts.
 We denote this approach not as post-Marxism, but a post-historical materialism.
 The main point is not an anti-capitalist protest, but a modern materialistic perception of history, recognizing the fundamental impact of material factors.
-In fact, with the post-historical materialists one can include the so-called post-industrialists, including Bell, Toffler, Touraine etc. who considered technological development as the basis for periodization and as driving forces of history promoting predicted future changes (Bell 1973; Toffler 1980).24 Historical materialism has set several important tasks but given no valid solution.
+In fact, with the post-historical materialists one can include the so-called post-industrialists, including Bell, Toffler, Touraine, etc. who considered technological development as the basis for periodization and as driving forces of history promoting predicted future changes (Bell 1973; Toffler 1980).
+Historical materialism has set several important tasks but given no valid solution.
 Among them one may distinguish the necessity to show how one can explain the change of societal forms through the change in the qualitative levels of development of productive forces.
 And the importance of this task (which may be compared with the attempts to prove Euclid's fifth postulate) requires a new interpretation of historical process which opens new research horizons (see, e.g., Grinin 2007; Grinin and Grinin 2016).

-The third and, perhaps, most influential school emerged in the late nineteenth century, and it was formed by the scholars who positively or negatively employ historical materialism (that became more than a field of purely academic knowledge, with little practical importance).
-Within it one may conventionally distinguish several groups.
+The third and, perhaps, most influential school emerged in the late 19th century, and it was formed by the scholars who positively or negatively employ historical materialism (that became more than a field of purely academic knowledge, with little practical importance).
+One may conventionally distinguish several groups within it.
 First, these are scholars who do not criticize Marxism but rather partially employ it in new concepts.
-The vivid example here is Nikolai Kondratiev, who used Marx's ideas about basic means of production and their change in the theory of long cycles (see above and also about Ernest Mandel).
+The vivid example here is Nikolai Kondratieff, who used Marx's ideas about basic means of production and their change in the theory of long cycles (see above and also about Ernest Mandel).
 Secondly, these are scholars who are influenced to some extent by Marxism or even recognize their 'intellectual dependence on Marxism' (Rainko 1979: 26).
 Although these researchers do not directly rely on historical materialism and, on the contrary, often criticize it vigorously, still one can trace its influence in their works.
 Moreover, their theories to some extent oppose Marxism in the search for a positive solution of the problems under study.
-Among these researchers we may name Thorstein Veblen, Max Weber, Joseph Schumpeter, Gordon Child, Karl Mannheim, Pitirim Sorokin, Ralf Dahrendorf, Jean Fourastié, Raymond Aron, Fernand Braudel, Walt Whitman Rostow, John Kenneth Galbraith, and many others.
-25 There are a number of researches in theory of revolution which have experienced influence of historical materialism (e.g., Theda Skocpol directly recognized it in the Preface in her States and Social Revolutions [Skocpol 1979]).
+Among these researchers one can mention Thorstein Veblen, Max Weber, Joseph Schumpeter, Gordon Child, Karl Mannheim, Pitirim Sorokin, Ralf Dahrendorf, Jean Fourastié, Raymond Aron, Fernand Braudel, Walt Whitman Rostow, John Kenneth Galbraith, and many others (Aronovitz 1990: 2).
+There are a number